spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/202200.0/glue/marketplace-shopping-lists-feature-integration.md

 template: feature-integration-guide-template
 ---

-This document describes how to integrate the Marketplace Shopping Lists feature into a Spryker project.
+This document describes how to integrate the Marketplace Shopping Lists feature API into a Spryker project.

 ## Install feature core